Yes, in addition to the production environment BankID offers Sandbox for testing and a first experience with the solution.

 To access the Sandbox, you only need to register and create an application.

-Currently, Sandbox offers the ability to verify the authentication flow by obtaining the user's requested information.
-We will add document signing and other features in the following versions.
+Currently, Sandbox offers the ability to verify the authentication flow by obtaining the user's requested information, document signing and ability to receive notification of changes in user's data.

 Yes, application management allows you to invite multiple colleagues to work with one application.

 As a service provider, access is possible even without certificates (except for TLS).
 It is up to the application developer what level of security to use.
-We recommend that you read our .
+We recommend that you read our safety recommendations.

 Yes, BankID provides a unique user identifier.
 This identifier does not change for the application over time (unless the application requires it).